Rugby Europe Sevens: 2002–2010

 In 2011, the format of the competition changed.
-The twelve best teams meet on several tournaments, following the model of the IRB Sevens World Series.
-The name also changed, the European Championship was known as Sevens Grand Prix Series.
+The twelve best teams now meet over the course of several tournaments, following the model of the IRB Sevens World Series.
+The name also changed from the European Championship to the Sevens Grand Prix Series.
 The first edition of this competition was held in 2011 and won by Portugal.
+In 2021 the competition changed its name from the Sevens Grand Prix to the Rugby Europe Sevens Championship Series.